Skip to main content

 Introduction to Bankroll Management

+Across the internet there are any number of sites and articles which will tell you how many sport punters lose money.
+The percentage differs, but anywhere from 90 to 95% of punters will lose money long term betting on sport.
+So what is the difference between the 90% and 10%?
 The ability to find value, and bankroll management.
 Even a great handicapper will lose money if they don’t know how to properly stake their bets, and great bankroll management isn’t enough if you are placing negative expected value bets or have poor handicapping.
 In this article we will have a quick look at a number of different bankroll management techniques, both good and bad, to help you keep betting longer and hopefully more profitably.

 Establishing a bankroll